StevenK-293/Aboutme/README.md

 - Hi, I’m @ShadowClark.
 - I’m interested in Programming.
-- I’m currently learning about Cross-platform development.
+- I’m currently learning about Cross-platform development, and im learning about javascript.
 - I’m looking to collaborate with people i know or close to.